Hero Image

 HOW IT BEGAN

-When Covid lockdown was announced in Uganda, and our Early Childhood Development Centres were closed, we pivoted our approach using ‘Cluster Learning’ to ensure children in Kyaka II refugee camp could continue their education.
+When Covid lockdown closed our Early Childhood Development Centres in Uganda, we pivoted our approach to ‘Cluster Learning’ to ensure children in Kyaka II refugee settlement could continue their education.

-Lessons were arranged in small groups, wherever the children were, in homes, compounds and shady communal spots under trees.
+Lessons were arranged in small groups - in homes, compounds and shady spots under trees.
 We soon realised this approach could be used beyond lockdown to meet the needs of thousands of young children who cannot access early years learning.
-So, we took buildings out of the equation, and began to replicate and scale the programme.
+We took buildings out of the equation, and began to scale.

 Over the years it has developed into a model that transforms perceptions of early education and play, encouraging self-sufficient communities capable of sustaining learning provision for the long term.